 Magneto-optic-plasmonics (MOP) is a relatively new class that merges the three sub-fields: optics, magnetics, and plasmonics of science.
 The main ingredients of MOP material are ferromagnetic and ferromagnetic oxide materials like Fe, Co, Ni, magnetite, etc. where any change in permittivity tensor is conveyed by the presence of an applied external force or a magnetic field.
 The permittivity tensor is also dependent on the frequency of the incident optical radiation.

 Magneto-optic materials can be used in various areas.
 These include determination of dynamic studies of film growth, detection of magnetic impurities, average free carrier effective mass, MO filters, atomic line filters, field sensors, memories, modulators and integrated optoelectronic devices like optical circulators, switches and isolators.
 The drives using thermomagnetic recording and magnetic recording also use MO materials.
 Some other fields where MO materials are used include spintronics and MO microscopy.
-The most recent application is the biomedical field where efforts are in process to develop a biosensor which is the most sensitive to date.
+The most recent application is the biomedical field where efforts are in process to develop a biosensor that is the most sensitive to date.

 The discovery of magneto-optic effects in metals and dielectric is not new (it was very first discovered and demonstrated by Michael Faraday in 1845).
 However, the application of MO in spintronics and recording have been found only in the 1990s.
 The importance of magneto-optic in sensing and imaging has emerged only in the last decade.